St Edward's Crown

 The original crown was a holy relic kept at Westminster Abbey, Edward's burial place, until the regalia were either sold or melted down when Parliament abolished the monarchy in 1649, during the English Civil War.
 The current St Edward's Crown was made for Charles II in 1661.
-It is solid gold, 30 cm tall, weighs 2.23 kg, and is decorated with 444 precious and semi-precious stones.
+It is 22-carat gold, 30 cm tall, weighs 2.23 kg, and is decorated with 444 precious and fine gemstones.
 The crown is similar in weight and overall appearance to the original, but its arches are Baroque.
+It was recognised by Guinness World Records as the most valuable crown in the world.

-After 1689, it was not used to crown any monarch for over 200 years.
+After 1689, owing to its weight, the crown was not used to crown any monarch for over 200 years.
 In 1911, the tradition was revived by George V and has continued ever since.
-In 1953, Elizabeth II opted for a stylised image of this crown to be used on coats of arms and other insignia in Commonwealth realms to symbolise her royal authority.

-St Edward's Crown is normally on public display in the Jewel House at the Tower of London.
+It was placed on the high altar and formally used again at the 2023 coronation of Charles III, marking its return as the principal coronation crown of the sovereign.